-Our curriculum will range from the classics to the contemporary with Africa as the central theme; it will cut across the traditional theatrical, dance and drama disciplines; it will span all corners of the globe while being cognisant of our place in Cape Town, South Africa and using the site of performance to deepen UCT’s critical education in the Humanities.
+We aim to produce graduates with increased analytical, technical and imaginative abilities through performance training and research.
+As a public institution, we place diversity and inclusion at the heart of our teaching, performance-making and public programming.
+Our curriculum ranges from the classics to the contemporary with Africa as the core theme; it traverses traditional theatrical, dance and drama disciplines; it extends to all corners of the globe while being aware of our place in Cape Town, South Africa.
+All the while engaging the position of performance to expand UCT’s critical education in the Humanities.

-SECTION HEAD, DRAMA
+SECTION HEAD, THEATRE

 SECTION HEAD, DANCE